 The Heilicher experience is built on nurturing intellectual curiosity, artistic expression, social responsibility, and rigorous problem solving.

 We work closely with each family to ensure that their child receives a strong academic foundation upon which to build success in school and in life.
 We use a STEAM (Science, Technology, Engineering, Arts, and Math) and inquiry-based pedagogical approach.
 Through STEAM and inquiry, students think deeply, take risks, and become creative problem solvers and outstanding communicators who are actively engaged in their communities.
-Small class sizes and flexible student groupings allow us to structure lessons with diverse student learning styles in mind.

 Our school is dedicated to educating the whole child.